AI CPQ: What’s coming and how it will redefine revenue workflows

 4. Live usage-based quoting

-AI-powered CPQ can ingest real-time product usage (API calls, compute hours, transactions) and reflect that instantly in quotes and billing — critical for modern SaaS, AI, and fintech.
+AI-powered CPQ can ingest real-time product usage (API calls, compute hours, transactions) and reflect that instantly in quotes and billing which is critical for modern SaaS, AI, and fintech companies.

 5. Predictive deal intelligence